 Thrillers, on the other hand, tend to be based on real events, and concern darker aspects of civil society.
-(The crime thriller is, after all, a popular subset of the genre.)
-There’s a reason why we attach adjectives like “psychological” to thrillers.
+(There’s a reason why we attach adjectives like “psychological” to thrillers.)

 Over the years, the diverse stories and characters found within the thriller genre have motivated great performances from iconic actors.
 To name but a few: Anthony Hopkins and Jodie Foster in The Silence of the Lambs; Mia Farrow in Rosemary’s Baby; Sigourney Weaver in Alien; Simone Signoret in Les Diaboliques.
 Truth be told, Anthony Perkins was so pitch-perfect as the aforementioned “psycho” that he was inexorably typecast.

 Talented directors, too, have crafted bold, innovative works that still have the power to disturb and dismay.
 William Friedkin’s adaptation of William Peter Blatty’s The Exorcist comes to mind immediately.
-While it certainly has its bloody, gotta-look-away moments, but at its core is a struggle between good and evil that is, for lack of a better word, biblical.
+At its core, it is a struggle between good and evil that is, for lack of a better word, biblical.
 Blatty’s three-dimensional characters a brought vividly to life by Friedkin’s glorious cast.
 Best of all is Ellen Burstyn, who left such a strong impression on me that, in 2013, when I saw her in the Broadway revival of Picnic, I thought I was watching Chris MacNeil act onstage.